Home > Companies > Kapital

 Risks

 Regulatory arbitrage risk: Kapital's competitive advantage partly stems from Mexico's e-invoicing infrastructure and lighter fintech regulation compared to the US.
 As LatAm financial markets mature and regulation tightens, Kapital may face increased compliance costs and competition from traditional banks upgrading their tech stacks.
-Their recent bank acquisition signals awareness of this risk but also increases regulatory overhead.
+Becoming a Grupo Financiero significantly increases regulatory oversight and capital requirements compared to operating as a standalone neobank.

 Currency volatility exposure: While Kapital helps customers hedge against local currency volatility through USDC, extreme FX swings could strain their lending business.
 If borrowers' revenues are in rapidly depreciating local currencies while loans are USD-denominated, default rates could spike.
 Their 50-70% lending margins provide some buffer but may not fully protect against severe currency crises.